kfatehi/electron-dev/README.md

 # electron-dev

-it's like node-dev except for electron apps
+it's like [node-dev](https://github.com/fgnass/node-dev) except for electron apps

-node-dev hooks `require()` but we don't do that; here we pre-parse the AST
+like node-dev, electron-dev wraps your program, however where node-dev actually hooks into `require()`, electron-dev uses [babel-plugin-detective](https://github.com/avajs/babel-plugin-detective) to acquire a list of all the javascript files your app uses.

-and then watch for changes, restarting electron if any of those paths change.
+we then use [chokidar](https://github.com/paulmillr/chokidar) to watch for changes to to these files, restarting electron if any happen to change.

 ## usage

 `electron-dev --dir . --script .` (defaults)

-if you are happy with those defaults you can just run it like `electron-dev`
+if you are happy with those defaults you can just run `electron-dev` from your project root